wvankoppen/Knowledge/Presentations/Stage management.md

 ## Outline
+- Intro: What is NgRx?
+(1 min)
-- State
+- State (6 min)
   - What is state?
+  - State metrics
     - Immutability & serializability
+    - Ownership
     - Scope (where is which part of state needed, e.g. current project context)
-  - Ownership & lifespan (what it is, what it means for architecture)
+    - Lifespan (what it is, what it means for architecture)

-- NgRx
-  - What is NgRx?
-  - Redux principles
+  - Redux

+- NgRx (5 min)
   - NgRx Store
   - NgRx ComponentStore

-- My takeaways for improving architecture:
+- My takeaways for improving architecture: (10 min)
-  - Design app hierarchy driven by domain (with module tree and routing)
+  - Design an app hierarchy driven by domain (with module tree and routing)
-  - Which state is needed where in your app? (think about ownership)
-  - Module-owned state:
+  - Think about State immutability & serializability
-    - Use state ownership and scope to group state inside modules
+  - Think about state ownership and lifespan: Module or component?
-    - If your state is mutable, check whether you can make it immutable (for Store).
-If it cannot, eg leaflet, that's fine.
-      - For immutable state, use a Service.
-    - If you need cyclic data, create it in a selector or pipe
-  - For owner = component, consider ComponentStore or a service

-# State
-## What is state?
-State is the runtime representation of our application.
-It can be any value:

-String, Number, Boolean, Array, Object, undefined or null, Date, Map, Set, Function, Observable or Promise, ArrayBuffer, Blob, HTMLElement, window and similar

-## Immutability & serializability
-Let's make a separation between these 2 types:

-- Serializable & immutable state:
-  String, Number, Boolean, Array, Object, undefined or null

-- the rest:
-  Date, Map, Set, Function, Observable, Promise, ArrayBuffer, Blob, HTMLElement, window

-## State scope
-(where is which part of state needed)
-State can be
-- app-wide (online / offline, current dialog, current panel)
-- specific feature of the app (Open a project, this current project context is needed at many places),
-- only needed inside a specific (Container)Component

-## State ownership & lifespan
-(who creates and destroys the state)
-- An eagerly-loaded Feature Module
-- A lazy-loaded Feature Module
-- A Component (PrivaFilter, state is not needed outside this component, and 2 filters is 2 states) (if 2 components use the state, do I expect them to be the same? ) (if I destroy and create the component, must the state still be there? )

-## State complexity
+  - Think about state scope

-## NgRx
+# NgRx
-NgRx is a framework for using the Redux implementation in Angular.
+- a framework for building reactive applications in Angular (and manage state)

-Note: Redux / NgRx is not intended to make simple things even more simple.
+- not intended to make simple things even more simple.
 It is intended to make difficult things less difficult.

 Do I need it?